Efficient Frontier of Portfolios

 The Efficient Frontier of Risky Assets

 Diversification lowers risk by combining assets with different coefficients of correlation among the assets composing the portfolio.
-However, a portfolio consisting only of risky assets always has some risk, since most assets have some correlation because they are all subject to systematic risk, caused by macroeconomic factors that affect virtually all assets.
+However, a portfolio consisting only of risky assets always has some risk, since most assets have some correlation because they are all subject to systemic risk, caused by macroeconomic factors that affect virtually all assets.

 An objective of modern portfolio theory is to find the set of all portfolios that constitute the efficient frontier.
 The efficient set consists of all portfolios that lie between the global minimum variance portfolio and the maximum return portfolio, which is the efficient frontier.
 The minimum variance portfolio is the portfolio on the efficient frontier with minimal risk; the maximum return portfolio is a portfolio on the efficient frontier that has a maximum expected return.
 Although the maximum return portfolio also has the highest risk of any portfolio on the efficient frontier, there is no other portfolio in the opportunity set that has an equal or greater return, but with lower risk.